greeve/eportfolio/12_competency_j.md

 - Deluge of information in today's interconnected society.
 - Librarians and information scientists here to help sift through the information to help identify sources and information that matters.

+- models of seeking behavior to explain the causes for how one seeks (analytic) vs. the process taking in searching (summary) (Järvelin)

+- ISB is dynamic and multiple strategies and models are used to find information (Xie)
+- There is a wide variety of search models and information seeking behaviors identified.
+There may not be a one-size-fits-all [universal] model to account for all issues in the search and information retrieval process (Xie)

 Wilson, 1981

 The result of a more truly user-oriented, innovative, experimental information profession should be a reduction in the marginality of information service.
 Scientific research generally recognizes the significance of services which provide access to the external research literature, but when such services are adopted by different kinds of organization with little or no adaptation in the light of a proper analysis of the needs of users or of their relationship with organizational communication systems, information services become increasingly marginal to the organization's functioning.
 Evidence for this can be found in industry, where, when economic pressures have been intense, numerous special libraries and information systems have been abolished or subject to severe staff redundancies.